SIddharth3791/FitApp-GitHub-Project/README.md

 •	Project was developed using Xcode, Swift, Amazon Web Service, MongoDB, Parse Server

-•	all Data is stored on MongoDB cluster that runs on AWS Elastic Cloud Computing (EC2).
+•	All Data is stored on MongoDB cluster that runs on AWS Elastic Cloud Computing (EC2).

 •	This application was all about the fitness and healthy diet options.
 Helping users to get easy access to workout and guide them through healthy food alternatives to maintain good diet